-Effective: March 15, 2018 (Sections 2, 4-5); July 1, 2018 (Sections 1, 3) Code Citations: 22-11-21; 22-13-2
+Effective: March 15, 2018 (Sections 2, 4-5); July 1, 2018 (Sections 1, 3)

 Safety notice of advanced structural buildings.
 Requires an individual applying for a building permit issued by a city, town, or county for a Class 1 or Class 2 structure after June 30, 2018, to disclose the use of advanced structural components on the building permit application.
 Requires the city, town, or county building commissioner to notify the local fire department and local 911 call center of a Class 1 or Class 2 structure's use of advanced structural components not later than 90 days after issuing a building permit.
 Directs a 911 telephone call center to maintain and relay information contained in a qualifying property's notification and received by the 911 telephone call center.
 Prohibits the fire prevention and building safety commission (commission) or a state agency from adopting rules requiring the installation of an automatic fire sprinkler system.
 Prohibits a political subdivision from adopting an ordinance or other regulation requiring the installation of an automatic fire sprinkler system.
-Requires that the commission uses a national code as part of the adoption of the statewide residential code, the commission to submit a report to the general assembly by January 1, 2019 regarding the commission's work related to the adoption of a replacement statewide residential code.
+Requires that the commission adopt rules to replace the current statewide residential code before January 1, 2020.
+Provides that if the commission uses a national code as part of the adoption of the statewide residential code, the commission to submit a report to the general assembly by January 1, 2019 regarding the commission's work related to the adoption of a replacement statewide residential code.